-How to Celebrate Black Restaurant Week in the DMV
+Where to Eat During Black Restaurant Week in the DMV Area

-From decadent bread pudding to plant-based soul food and so much more.
+Decadent bread pudding, plant-based soul food, and so much more.

-The greater DC region’s Black Restaurant Week returns from Friday, September 17 to Sunday, September 26, marking the event’s second iteration in the District.
-Founded five years ago by Warren Luckett, Falayn Ferrell, and Derek Robinson in Houston, Texas, the movement has expanded to 15 regions across the US to highlight and garner support for Black-owned eateries, smoothie shops, bakeries, and more.
+The greater DC region’s Black Restaurant Week returns from Monday, July 18 to Sunday, July 31, marking the event’s third iteration in the District.
+Founded six years ago by Warren Luckett, Falayn Ferrell, and Derek Robinson in Houston, Texas, the movement has expanded to regions across the US to highlight and garner support for Black-owned eateries, smoothie shops, bakeries, and more.

 Calabash Tea & Tonic